November 25, 2024BlogH&S Properties Advisory Team

 7. Neglecting Property Management

 Many investors underestimate the time and effort required to manage real estate, especially if they are non-resident Pakistanis or based abroad.
 Poor property management can lead to tenant turnover, vacancies, and ultimately lower ROI.
-In Pakistan, especially for rental properties, it’s important to keep the property well-maintained to attract and retain quality tenants.

 Solution:

-If you’re investing in rental properties, it may be worthwhile to hire a professional property management company to handle day-to-day tasks like tenant relations, maintenance, and rent collection.
+If you're investing in rental properties, it may be worthwhile to hire a professional property management company to handle day-to-day tasks like tenant relations, maintenance, and rent collection.
 This is particularly crucial for overseas Pakistanis investing in the country.
-Good property management ensures that your investment remains in good condition, preserving its value over the long term.

 8. Falling for Real Estate Scams